zzhangjii/learning-library/oci-library/L100-LAB/Load_Balancer/load_balancer.md

 ## Pre-Requisites

 - Oracle Cloud Infrastructure account credentials (User, Password, and Tenant)
+- To sign in to the Console, you need the following:
+  -  Tenant, User name and Password
+  -  URL for the Console: [https://console.us-ashburn-1.oraclecloud.com/](https://console.us-ashburn-1.oraclecloud.com/)
-- Access to Oracle Cloud Infrastructure account
+  -  Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11

 ## Practice-1: Creating Virtual Cloud Network